Blank Misfires & Reliability

 • Multiple failures: service the weapon and replace the blanks.

-• Storage: dry, airtight, fire-resistant.
+• Storage: a dry, airtight, fire-resistant container.

 • Reloading: don’t.